In part 1 of a 3 part series, mountain instructor Iain Miller describes the incredible adventures to be had on the spectacular Donegal coast.

 Raising the bar a little more the next set of islands have longer sea passages involving circumnavigations around other islands and outlaying skerries.
 A wee bit of nautical knowledge is required to reach these middle distance outposts.
 Umfin, Tororragaun and Raithlin O’Birne each offer a remote island experience the landings of Umfin And Raithlin O’Birne being quite easy rocky beach landings and Tororragaun being a tidal rocky shelf landing.

-Next week in part 2, we explore the spectacular hills of Donegal.
+Next time in part 2, we explore the spectacular hills of Donegal.

 Iain Miller is a fully qualified mountain instructor with over 30 years experience and is company director of Unique Ascent which provides outdoor adventure holidays, outdoor activities and mountain training courses with a difference.
 To find out more about Unique Ascent and the outdoor adventure packages they offer, visit their website Unique Ascent.